Power BI adoption roadmap: Data culture

 Data democratization

 Data democratization refers to putting data into the hands of more users who are responsible for solving business problems.
-It's about enabling them to make decisions with the data.
+It's about enabling more users to make better data-driven decisions.

 Note

-The concept of data democratization does not imply a lack of security or a lack of justification based on job role.
-As part of a healthy data culture, data democratization helps reduce shadow IT by providing datasets that:
+The concept of data democratization doesn't imply a lack of security or a lack of justification based on job role.
+As part of a healthy data culture, data democratization helps reduce shadow IT by providing semantic models that:

 • Are secured, governed, and well managed.